knpuniversity/javascript/knpu/project-planning.md

 - setup path for dust
 - add a shim for exports dust

+#### 34) RequireJS: Include Template

+- bower install requirejs-text --save
+- move the dust template into assets/templates
+- include the text!templates/leaderboard.dust template
+- setup the text path
+- comment out the userInfoPopup

+#### 35) RequireJS: Include Routing

 - dynamically adding a "routes" path in require.js.html.twig
 - requiring routing and routes from Leaderboard
 - adding a path for routing
+- add a shim so routes requires routing
+- add shim for routing to export

 12) On homepage, include the leaderboard
 * breaks because no leaderboard object